Can you effectively explain your dissertation research to a non-specialist audience in 3 minutes or less?

 How Does 3MT® Work?

-A preliminary elimination round will be held in on the Fairfax Campus in the Johnson Center Room 326B on Thursday, March 1, 2018, 9 am-5 pm.
-The Top 10 finalists will advance to compete in the final round April 7, 2018 at the Mason Graduate Interdisciplinary Conference in Founders Hall, Arlington.
+A preliminary elimination round will be held in on the Fairfax Campus in early March 2019.
+The Top 10 finalists will advance to compete in the final round at the Mason Graduate Interdisciplinary Conference.

 Register for 3MT® Here